Role of Knowledge Management System In Pharma IndustryEstimated Reading Time: 11 Minutes

 Knowledge management isn’t limited to the drug development process, this really enables the pharmaceutical salesperson to have an interactive and meaningful conversation with the physician.
 Plus, the sales staff can review and share comments from physicians.
 The need to share information doesn’t stop once a drug is developed.
 Many pharmaceutical companies face the challenge of managing the information that is accessed by their sales representatives in the field.
 Those sales representatives need to interact with physicians and provide accurate information about the drugs.

 Knowledge management is a systematic approach to acquiring, analyzing, storing, and disseminating information related to products, manufacturing processes, and components.

 Sources of knowledge include, but are not limited to:

 - Prior knowledge

 - Manufacturing experience

 - Continual improvement

 Features of Pharma Knowledge Management System

-A knowledge management system should have a powerful workflow engine, strong search capabilities, and document sharing solutions and document viewers.
+A knowledge management system should have a powerful workflow engine, strong search capabilities, document sharing solutions, and document viewers.
 The knowledge management system should be responsive (desktop and mobile-friendly), with integration capabilities such as Active Directory integration, and should support multi-language knowledge accumulation.